7 Tables

 1. Open the file.

-2. Convert the data range to a table (see Section 7.6.
+2. Convert the data range to a table (see ).

-3. Click on the arrow beside the field name Department and select Sort A to Z.
+3. Click the arrow next to the Department field name and select Sort A to Z.

 The table is sorted in ascending order of the column Department.

-1. Click on the arrow beside the field name Division and select Sort Z to A .
+1. Click on the arrow next to the Division field name and select Sort Z to A .

 The table is sorted in descending order of the column Division.